Updated: Apr 16

 Now we all know most of the time it’s freezing so warm-ups are going to be super important for us here in the UK.
 If your dog has a short coat you may choose to complete their warm-up with a fleece or coat on, especially in winter to give them a head start.

 You can also use a gentle massage to begin to warm your dog’s muscles before any physical activity.
+Find out how to perform it here.

 The best place to start with any physical warm-up is with your dog walking on the lead.
 This allows your dog’s body temperature to rise enough before anything more strenuous.
 Once your dog’s body temperature has increased you can start including some faster work, but refrain from ball throwing not only does this increase your dog’s risk of injury but it will also encourage them to run flat and risks more knocked poles.